pretix/pretix/doc/api/resources/giftcards.rst

    :query string secret: Only show gift cards with the given secret.
    :query boolean testmode: Filter for gift cards that are (not) in test mode.
    :query boolean include_accepted: Also show gift cards issued by other organizers that are accepted by this organizer.
+   :query string expand: If you pass ``"owner_ticket"``, the respective field will be shown as a nested value instead of just an ID.
+                         The nested objects are identical to the respective resources, except that the ``owner_ticket`` will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
+The parameter can be given multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :statuscode 200: no error
    :statuscode 401: Authentication failure